What your support has done so far;

 Wanting me to believe the system is bigger than us, and Forever does not stand a chance without them.

-Forever hopes to open a lot of opportunities for many who may feel the same way.
+Forever hopes to open more opportunities for many who may come from a similar walk of life, or experience.